-Safety concerns on staff and youth's when the outlet is located in high-risk crime areas and are open for business after 8:00 pm.
-Instability in the Puerto Rico economy (i.e. fiscal crisis, unemployment) continues to influence tobacco sales.
-Increase in family and personal stress may also be aspects that influence smoking.
+Safety concerns for staff and youth when the outlets are located in high-risk crime areas and are open for business after 8:00 pm is a challenge.
+Instability in Puerto Rico Economy (i.e. fiscal crisis, unemployment) continues to influence tobacco sales.
+An increase in family and personal stress mat also be aspects that influence smoking.
 Businesses are feeling the effects of the economy; therefore, they are more willing to sell to minors to increase profit margins.
-MHAASA plans to continue its efforts and keeping awareness of this issue at the forefront with law enforcement, retailers and the community in general.
+MHAASA plans to continue its efforts and keeping awareness of this issue at the forefront with law enforcement, retailers, and the general community.